How to manage repetitive thoughts

 Intrusive thoughts love the peace and quiet.
 Free from distractions, our brains can take over.
 What starts as our innocent internal voice, our ever present stream of consciousness, can turn on us very quickly.

-I talked at the start of this blog series about how times of great uncertainty are anxiety’s biggest enemy.
+Times of great uncertainty are anxiety’s biggest enemy.
 It’s proven that humans are actually able to cope better with the knowledge that something bad will happen, than the general uncertainty of what lies ahead.
 2020 has been a tough year for our minds then!

 Psychologist Dr Rick Hanson talks about the mind being like velcro for the negative and teflon for the positive – a handy way of recognising how easily we can slip into noticing what’s wrong in our world, rather than focussing on what might be going well.